carlos-vf/Deep-Learning/theory/YOLO_history.md

 ## YOLOv3 (2018)

 They just add some cool and good ideas from other people work.

+The main change is considered to be the feature pyramid network that allows the model to predict at 3 different scales.

 - Predicts also an objectness score for each bounding box.
 - Instead of using softmax they use **indipendent logistic classifiers**.
 This also solves the problem of not mutually exclusive datasets.